Pegoku/bw-linux-biometrics-bridge/README.md

 ## Setup behavior

-When used with the browser extension code in this repository, enabling biometrics performs an enrollment step automatically via native messaging (`setupBiometricsForUser`).
+When used with the browser extension code in this repository, enabling biometrics performs an enrollment step automatically via native messaging (`setupBiometricsForUser`) using the modified browser extension in [my fork](https://github.com/Pegoku/clients).

 `bwctl enroll` remains available for manual troubleshooting.